 - environmental manager

 - sustainability consultant

 Professional recognition and accreditation

 The program is accredited by the Environment Institute of Australia and New Zealand.
 All graduates will be eligible for membership.

-You can elect to undertake 48 credit points in environmental chemistry or ecology as part of this program, and upon successful completion are eligible for associate membership of either the Royal Australian Chemical Institute (chemistry) or the Australian Institute of Biology (biology).
+You can elect to undertake 48 credit points in environmental chemistry or ecology as part of this program, and upon successful completion you will be eligible for associate membership of either the Royal Australian Chemical Institute (chemistry) or the Australian Institute of Biology (biology).